OSC/ood-documentation/source/authentication/tutorial-oidc-keycloak-rhel7/install-keycloak.rst

 Place Apache in front of Keycloak
 ---------------------------------

 #.
-Define apache config to proxy keycloak requests
+Define apache configuration to proxy Keycloak requests.

    .. note::